zeroluck/docs/sources/admin-guide/saml/inbound-saml.md

 # Configure Asimba SAML Proxy

-* Collect the metadata of IDP / AD FS which will be connected with your Asimba Server.
+* Collect the metadata of IDP/AD FS which will be connected with your Asimba Server.
-* Collect SAML certificate of that IDP / AD FS server which will be connected with Asimba Proxy Server.
+* Collect the SAML certificate of that IDP/AD FS server which will be connected with Asimba Proxy Server.
-    * Certificate must have to be a base64 encoded ASCII files which contain `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`.
+    * The certificate has to be a base64-encoded ASCII file which contains the two lines `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`.
-    * Certificate cannot be password protected.
+    * The certificate cannot be password protected.
 * Collect the metadata of SP which will be connected with Asimba SAML Proxy.
 * Collect the SAML certificate of SP.
-    * Certificate must have to be a base64 encoded ASCII files which contain `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`.
+    * The certificate has to be a base64 encoded ASCII files which contains the two lines `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`.
-    * Certificate cannot be password protected.
+    * The certificate cannot be password protected.

 ## Base SAML Proxy Installation